yVieta/bbb4nix/README.md

 That includes [packages](packages/README.md) and [modules](modules/README.md) for all relevant components.

 ## Todos
-- Rewriting the modules for
+- Rewriting the modules for Nixpkgs
 - Testing on "standalone"

 ### Comments from Helsinki